New to Fremont Oktoberfest? Or can't remember last year?

 - $40 Grand Admission: 10 tasting tokens and a mini-mug*

-Tickets can be purchased online, at the Tap House Grill, or at the event entrance.
+Tickets can be purchased online or at the event entrance.

 A taste is one token (unless otherwise noted).
 Additional tokens may be purchased individually or in packages inside the Tasting Garden at the Merchandise Booth.
 Mini mugs are available while supplies last.